Minnesota Wildflowers

 Detailed Information

-[photo of flowers] A tall spike, up to 10 inches long, of 1-inch tubular flowers; color is mainly light purple, pinkish or white.
-The lower lip of each flower has 3 lobes; the middle is broadest and has dark purple spots on the inside.
+[photo of flowers] Tall spike up to 10 inches long at the top of the stem, often with shorter, lateral spikes and arising from the uppermost leaf axils.
+Flowers are tubular, about 1 inch long, pink to purple or occasionally white.
+The lower lip has 3 lobes; the middle is broadest and has dark pinkish purple spots on the inside.
 4 purple-tipped stamens arc against the wide upper lip.
-The flowers bloom from the bottom of the spike up and one plant may have multiple spikes, though a single spike is common.
+The hairless calyx is tubular and has 5 sharply pointed triangular lobes.
+Flowers bloom from the bottom of the spike up.

 Notes: